 A Brief History of Gold Jewellery

-The history of gold is vast and goes back centuries.
-The earliest record of gold being used in jewellery dates back to ancient Egypt.
+The history of gold jewellery is vast and goes back centuries.
+The earliest record of gold being used in jewellery dates back to ancient Egypt, with necklaces, bracelets, heavy neck collars, pendants and earrings galore.
 Made from what is known as the most precious metal, it’s no wonder that gold jewellery is renowned for its symbolic reputation of wealth and social status.

-There is a long history of gold obsession and it is still one of the most desirable metals to make jewellery with today.
-In this blog post we’ll be looking at a brief history of gold jewellery.
+The obsession with gold can be seen throughout history and it is still one of the most desirable metals for making jewellery today.
+In this blog post we’ll be looking at the history of gold jewellery.

 Gold Jewellery Through The Ages

 Due to its durability, versatility and timeless value, gold has been used as a symbol of status and wealth for many years.
-Gold jewellery has been used across a wide range of cultures and religions for centuries, and so the styles and use of the jewellery have changed drastically compared to what we see today.
+Its use across a wide range of cultures and religions has meant the styles and use of gold jewellery has changed drastically over the centuries.

 In ancient Egypt, gold jewellery was mainly worn by affluent members of society to show wealth and power.
 It was a highly desirable metal due to the luxurious look and feel as well as its rarity.
 Gold was used in abundance by pharaohs and significant members of society.
 When the tomb of King Tutankarmum was discovered in 1922, it was said to be filled with gold.

 Motifs were often used in ancient Egyptian gold jewellery with animals, sphinxes and the udjat eye being amongst the most popular.